UWSEDS/uwseds.github.io/software.md

 - git clone https://github.com/UWSEDS/LectureNotes.git

 ## Python
-We recommend that you use Python 3.5.
+We recommend that you use Python 3.5 or later.
 Earlier versions of Python 3 work as well.
 There are some differences between Python 2.7 (and earlier releases of Python 2) and Python 3.
 Details on installing Python can be found at https://www.python.org/downloads/.